fjulian79/wd-broker/README.md

         // Sleep for 5 seconds.
         // Choose this delay carefully – your ping interval must always stay within the timeout window.
         // Consider jitter, load spikes, or scheduler delays on the system.
-        // Note that wd-broker or libwd-client do not add margins as every use case has it's own needs. usleep(5000 * 1000);
+        // Note that wd-broker or libwd-client do not add margins as every use case has its own needs. usleep(5000 * 1000);
     }